Superman in film: Justice League: Mortal (2009)

-Man of Steel sequel (2014-2022)
+Man of Steel sequel (2014–2022)

 Warner Bros.
 Pictures announced release dates for a full slate of DC Comics-based films in October 2014, forming a new shared universe known as the DC Extended Universe (DCEU).
 At the same time, the company said that an un-dated Superman film was in development, with Henry Cavill set to reprise his role of Clark Kent / Superman from Man of Steel (2013).
 Warner Bros. chose to prioritize Batman v Superman: Dawn of Justice (2016) as the second DCEU film after Man of Steel failed to meet the company's financial expectations, despite turning a profit.
 Director Zack Snyder said that Brainiac and the Kryptonians imprisoned in the Phantom Zone were considered as antagonists for the Man of Steel sequel before Warner Bros. decided to proceed with Batman v Superman.
-TheWrap reported that a sequel to Man of Steel entered active development in August 2016, that the studio wanted to get the character right for audiences, and that it was a top priority for them.
-Cavill's manager Dany Garcia confirmed the following month that the actor was in development on another standalone Superman film.
-That November, Amy Adams, who portrayed Lois Lane in Man of Steel, said the studio was working on a screenplay for the sequel.
+A sequel to Man of Steel entered active development in August 2016, and the studio wanted to get the character right for audiences.
+Henry Cavill and Amy Adams were expected to reprise the roles in the sequel.
 Matthew Vaughn was Warner Bros.' top choice to direct the film, and he had preliminary conversations about the project by March 2017.
 Vaughn had previously pitched an idea for a new Superman trilogy with comic book writer Mark Millar, prior to the development of Man of Steel, in which the destruction of the planet Krypton would not take place until after Superman had already grown-up on the planet.
 After the troubled production of the DCEU film Justice League (2017), Warner Bros. re-thought its approach to DC projects.
 By the end of 2017, a Man of Steel sequel was not coming "anytime soon, if at all".
-Justice League producer Charles Roven said story ideas for the film had been discussed, but there was no script.
+Justice League producer Charles Roven said that the story ideas for the film had been discussed, but there was no script.